jamescook/gemba/README.md

 A GBA emulator frontend powered by [teek](https://github.com/jamescook/teek) and [libmgba](https://github.com/mgba-emu/mgba).

-Wraps libmgba's mCore C API and provides a full-featured player with SDL2 video/audio rendering, keyboard and gamepad input, save states, and a Tk-based settings UI.
+A full-featured GBA player with video/audio rendering, keyboard and gamepad input, save states, and a settings UI.

 ## Usage